• Skip to primary navigation

 Finishing the salad

-Once the peaches are done (5 minutes, it doesn't take long), remove them from the oven and let cool for a couple minutes before slicing each half into quarters.
+Once the peaches are done, remove them from the oven or BBQ and let cool for a couple minutes before slicing each half into quarters.

 Gently lay the quarters onto each plate.